Ancient Egyptian Tombs

-Many of the grave goods that were found in the tombs were amulets, jewelry, toys, dolls and other fun things that their loved one could have when they went to the afterlife.
+Many of the grave goods that were found in the tombs were amulets, jewelry, toys, dolls, and other fun things that their loved one could have when they went to the afterlife.

-A name was very important in the Ancient Egyptian times, especially for someone who died.
+A name was very important in Ancient Egyptian times, especially for someone who died.
 It was believed that when someone died, their name had to be written on their coffin or be found somewhere close to the body.

 The reason the person had to have a name was that the Egyptians believed that there were two parts to the soul: the Ba and the Ka.
-When a person died, the Ba would go and would have fun and enjoy its life and the Ka would go and take care of the family.
-At night though, the Ba and Ka would come together at the tomb of the body and they mummy would get a restful sleep.
+When a person died, the Ba would go and would have fun and enjoy its life, and the Ka would go and take care of the family.
+At night though, the Ba and Ka would come together at the tomb of the body and the mummy would get a restful sleep.

 If the name was not on the tomb, the Ba and Ka could not know which way to go and the person could be lost out of the afterlife forever.
-If you were lost from the afterlife, you would disappear and never come back again.
+If you were lost in the afterlife, you would disappear and never come back again.

 Families loved to write, and they would write stories and poems and draw pictures on the tombs of their loved ones.
 They would also write on their own tomb and talk about the good things that they had done in their life.